Methylfire96/CS50-EDUCATION/final_project/README.md

 Description:

-This game is a retro space shooter!
+The game is a retro space shooter!
 As a kid i was totally fascinated of this concept, so i rebuilt that kind of game.
 The animated space ships are self drawn with an unfinished look, more retro looking.
 What is there, not to love?

-The code:
+The code overview:

 Imports necessary modules: pygame, sys, time, and random.
 Initializes Pygame and sets up the window with a caption "Final Project Space Shooter".